 - Artwork must be no larger than 26 inches by 26 inches by 4 inches, including the frame.

 - No framed piece should weigh more than 15 pounds

-- The artwork may be any two-dimensional piece, such as:
+- The artwork may be any 2-dimensional piece, such as:

 - Drawings, including pastels, colored pencil, charcoal, ink and markers

 - Prints, including lithographs, silkscreen and block prints

 If you or your students have any questions regarding the competition or the application process, please contact Biridiana Aguilar at (909) 453-5412.

 The Congressional Art Competition is a great way for the next generation of artists across the country to showcase their creativity and artistry.
 The winner of the contest in each Congressional District will have their artwork displayed in the United States Capitol for one year.
 Inland Empire families visiting Washington, D.C. always take extra time to admire the wonderful artwork created by high schoolers from their community.

 Additionally, the winner in each district is invited to visit the United States Capitol to be recognized for their artwork.
 We hope that you will encourage your high school art students to submit their artwork in this year’s Congressional Art Competition.
 The second-place winner will have their artwork displayed in Congressman Aguilar’s Washington, D.C. office and the third-place’s winner’s artwork will be displayed in his San Bernardino District Office for one year.